dani-ribeiro/RateMyClass/README.md

     ```bash
     airflowctl init pipeline/
     ```
-    You will may be warned that the directory is not empty: type 'Y' or agree.
+    You may be warned that the directory is not empty: type 'Y' or agree.
 This is OK<br><br>
 2. Build the Airflow pipeline
     ```bash
     airflowctl build pipeline/